 Classical Indian music has one of the oldest, most epic traditions on planet Earth.
+How to produce songs inspired by these exotic beats?
 There are two branches: Cartanic from South India, and Hindustani from the North.
 Students of these traditions study from the youngest possible age to become masters of this music, and it is transferred guru (teacher) to disciple, one on one.

 Break into the richness of this music, listen to as much of this thorough playlist from Spotify as you like:

 This is a mostly improvisational form, so get ready to be impressed by the creativity of these musicians who make this music their life.